-NBA Rumors: New York Knicks’ Dennis Smith Jr Reportedly Asks To Join G League Bubble
+NBA Rumors: New York Knicks' Dennis Smith Jr Reportedly Asks To Join G League Bubble

 To that end, Smith has reportedly asked the New York Knicks to allow him to enter the G League bubble so he can showcase his skills, per the New York Daily News' Stefan Bondy.
 According to Bondy's sources, the franchise is expected to honor that request.

-Although he started several games at the point guard position immediately after the Knicks acquired him from the Dallas Mavericks in January of 2019, his role and minutes have diminished significantly since that time.
-This year, he’s failed to lock down a spot in head coach Tom Thibodeau’s rotation, registering DNPs in nine straight games as of Saturday.
+Although he started several games at the point guard position immediately after the Knicks acquired him from the Dallas Mavericks in January 2019, his role and minutes have diminished significantly since that time.
+This year, he's failed to lock down a spot in head coach Tom Thibodeau's rotation, registering DNPs in nine straight games as of Saturday.

 In total, he's logged just 28 total minutes over three appearances during the 2020-21 campaign.